koenvervloesem/snips-app-say-it-again/README.md

   * SayItAgain - The user asks to repeat the last message.
 The app responds by repeating the most recent message it uttered.
   * WhatDidISay - The user asks to repeat the last text Snips has captured.
 The app responds by repeating the most recent text it captured from the user's speech.
+  * RepeatAction - The user asks to repeat the last action.
+The app responds by repeating the most recent intent it captured at the same siteId.
+The SessionID will be the new one from "RepeatAction"

 ## Copyright
 This skill is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software.
 See LICENSE for more information.